The mission of the Kaweah Surgery Residency Program is to provide a broad-based

 surgery in a community setting or to succeed in fellowship training in

 The program emphasizes the knowledge, skills and attitudes residents need

 to work collaboratively in the healthcare delivery system and have a positive

 impact on their patients’ lives and on their communities.

-Kaweah Delta Health Care District Surgery residency program received its
+Kaweah Delta Surgery residency program received its initial accreditation

-initial accreditation by the Accreditation Council for Graduate Medical
+by the Accreditation Council for Graduate Medical Education Surgery Residency

-Education Surgery Residency Review Committee on November 6, 2014, is on
+Review Committee on November 6, 2014, is on continued accreditation since

-This five-year program offers three Categorical track positions and one
+This five-year program offers three Categorical track positions.
+Two additional

 The Surgery Residency Program curriculum is designed and continuously reassessed